Posted by marilynch

 It is usually appropriate to bike slowly through this shared passageway; and occasionally, if there are many pedestrians, it may even be good to get off and walk your bike a while.
 An extra dose of thoughtfulness for the safety and ease of pedestrians goes a long way in building a more bike-friendly city.

 About a decade ago, there were “No Bike” signs on the Alvarado Mall.
 As another step in making it easier for people to bike in the City of Monterey, the signs were removed by the City.
-The related ordinance is still on the books Section 20.-48.4 (click here) but will be updated in conjunction with the Monterey on the Move Plan.
+The related ordinance is still on the books Section 20.-48.4 (click here) but is to be updated in conjunction with the Monterey on the Move Plan.
 Just fyi, the “No Skate or Skateboard” signs remain due to the noise factor of skates and skateboards on the brick pavers.

 Pino’s Cafe (that’s Dan Vitanza pictured above) and Adventures by the Sea (shown below) are across-the-mall neighbors on the Alvarado Mall.